-Related to documentation required in the Grantee's Grant Agreement with the WVDED, Office of Broadband, WVDED grantees will be required to provide their procurement policy as part of its evidentiary materials list (Exhibit C to the Grant Agreement).
-All grantees shall supply their procurement guidelines to the Office of Broadband as part of Step One to the Notice to Proceed Process, as described later in this guidance document.
+Related to documentation required in the Grantee's Grant Agreement with the WVDED, Office of Broadband, WVDED Grantees will be required to provide their procurement policy as part of Grantees' evidentiary materials list (Exhibit C to the Grant Agreement).
+All Grantees shall supply their procurement guidelines to the Office of Broadband as part of Step One to the Notice to Proceed Process, as described later in this guidance document.

-In addition, the WVDED will require grantees to provide documentation of procedures used to procure any subcontractors associated with the awardees' project.
+In addition, the WVDED will require Grantees to provide documentation of procedures used to procure any subcontractors associated with the awardees' project.

-Conflicts of Interest17
+Conflicts of Interest